 The young man is heavily injured after having been run over by a car in the summer of 2020.
-The accident happened when he tried to escape police officers in the port of Durrës, Albania.
+The respondent reported that the accident happened when he tried to escape police officers in the port of Durrës, Albania.
 The police officers were chasing him in order to apprehend him and allegedly push him back.
 After the accident he was unconscious for approximately four days and had to undergo two surgeries.
 Until the time of the interview he is still walking in crutches and needs to have his dressings regularly changed and examined by doctors.

 The respondent with his injured leg and the crutches.

 The series of pushbacks started in April 2021, about 10 months after the accident.
-The respondent was in a coffee shop in Tirana when two police officers, one in a blue uniform and one in plain clothes, approached him and asked if he had a passport.
+The respondent was in a coffee shop in Tirana when two officers, one in a blue uniform and one in plain clothes, approached him and asked if he had a passport.
 The respondent answered that he has no passport.
 The police officer explained that he would have to come to the police station to give his fingerprints.
 In the interview, the respondent stated:

 “I already gave my fingerprint, they said no problem, we will just take your fingerprints then we will let you go.”

 Later that day, instead of releasing him from the police station, a beige van arrived and the respondent was ordered to enter, together with five people from Afghanistan.
 There were not enough seats in the back of the car and there was only a narrow space, so he couldn’t be seated with his crutches.
 He was subsequently ordered to sit in the trunk of the van, which he described as having been very difficult given his injury.

 Video shot out of the truck of the van